Skip to content

 Our investment activities are based on an investment policy built around the central principles of a long-term investment horizon and diversification.
 Thanks to these principles, our portfolios are resilient to short-term changes in value.
 We require asset managers who take part in our investing activities to commit to the UN Principles for Responsible Investment (PRI).
 We examine our asset managers’ performance from this perspective annually and expect active reporting on ESG matters.

-For 2021, Teosto received a total of EUR 2.3 million of private copying compensation (2020: EUR 2.3 million).
-Of this amount, we paid about EUR 1.2 million to Teosto’s rightsholders as distributions and allocated about EUR 1.1 million to music authors’ common goals through the Teosto Fund.
+For 2022, Teosto received a total of EUR 2.2 million of private copying compensation (2021: EUR 2.3 million).
+Of this amount, we paid about EUR 1.0 million to Teosto’s rightholders as distributions and allocated about EUR 1.1 million to music authors’ common goals through the Teosto Fund.

-The state pays lending compensation through Teosto for the library loans of sheet music, scores and recordings.
+The state also pays lending compensation through Teosto for the library loans of sheet music, scores and recordings.
 The lending compensation is based on the EU Rental and Lending Directive and the Copyright Act.
 The compensation is paid from the state budget and the Ministry of Education and Culture is responsible for paying it.
-In 2021, EUR 0.54 million in lending compensation (2020: EUR 0.58 million) was paid to Teosto, of which we distributed EUR 0.43 million to composers, lyricists and arrangers.
+In 2022, EUR 0.49 million in lending compensation (2021: EUR 0.54 million) was paid to Teosto, of which we distributed EUR 0.43 million to composers, lyricists and arrangers.

 Teosto’s budget and financial statements are approved annually by the General Meeting.
 In addition, we also prepare a transparency report on our operations in accordance with the Act on the Collective Management of Copyright.
 In the report, we examine our financial indicators from a wider perspective than in our financial statements.